milairhu/Formula1-championship-sim/README.md

 Project led in the context of the IA04 course at UTC, supervised by S. Lagrue and H. Willot in 2023/2024.

-By Yannis Brena--Label, Adam Hafiz, Hugo Milair, Damien Vaurs
+By Yannis Brena--Label, Adam Hafiz, Hugo Milair, Damien Vaurs.

 ## Generalities

-This project is the main project of the IA04 course **Multi-Agent Systems** at UTC.
+This project is the main project of the IA04 course **Multi-Agent Systems** at the UTC.
 The aim of the project was to develop a simulation involving several **agents** which communicate with an **environment**.
 The technology used had to be Go for the backend.
 It was established by the group that a React frontend would be used.

 Our idea was to implement formula 1 races on existing F1 circuits [modelised in back-end/instances/circuits/](back-end/instances/circuits/) with existing drivers and teams [here](back-end/instances/teams/).
 Performances of drivers in race depend on their intrinsinque level, their car and their personality.
 The **personality** is divided in **4 Traits** : Agressivity, Concentration, Confidence and Docility.
 The first two are fixed while the last two are likely to evolve from a race to another, depending on race results, crashes, etc. The goal of the project was to **study the impact of these personality traits on the performance of the drivers**.